adriaan-vd-graaf/genome_integration/README.md

-## Step by step guide to running MR-link on your own data
+## Step by step guide to an MR-link analysis

 This is the basic workflow for using MR-link.